 Here's a state-by-state breakdown as of 2020.

 |West Virginia||$$ (Phasing Out)|

-Colorado's pension subtraction system exempts up to $24,000 pension and annuity income, including some Social Security benefits, based on the age of taxpayers, and starting at age 55.
+Colorado's pension subtraction system exempts up to $24,000 in pension and annuity income, including some Social Security benefits.
+The exemption is based on the age of taxpayers, starting at age 55.

 Connecticut partially or fully exempts Social Security benefits based on a person's filing status and income.

 Kansas exempts Social Security benefits from state tax based on the taxpayer's income.
 Your Social Security benefits are exempt from Kansas income tax if your federal adjusted gross income (AGI) is $75,000 or less, regardless of your filing status.